 Applied Behaviour Analysis is highly controversial and is widely condemned by the autism rights movement as constituting abuse, including resulting in life-long trauma.
 Practitioners of ABA are not required to learn about autism in order to gain certification.
 The emphasis of this form of autism therapy is on indistinguishability instead of much needed acceptance and inclusion.
 ABA has a history of the use of aversives such as electric shocks, which is currently legal in the USA.
 Furthermore ABA is also controversial due to its relatively weak evidence base, and researchers’ failure to investigate possible harms and disclose conflicts of interest.

-study from 2018¹ examined perspectives of autistic adults that received ABA as children and found that the overwhelming majority reported that “behaviourist methods create painful lived experiences”, that ABA therapy led to the “erosion of the true actualising self”, and that they felt they had a “lack of self-agency within interpersonal experiences.”
+A study from 2018¹ examined perspectives of autistic adults that received ABA as children and found that the overwhelming majority reported that “behaviourist methods create painful lived experiences”, that ABA therapy led to the “erosion of the true actualising self”, and that they felt they had a “lack of self-agency within interpersonal experiences.”

 The study also found that nearly half of autistic adults that received ABA as children developed PTSD.